serena-aneli/RECOMBULATOR-X/docs/README.md

 The main statistical approach for the estimation of recombination rates from pedigrees computes the likelihood of kinship by taking into account all possible recombinations within the maternal haplotype, thus resorting to the exponential complexity of the underlying algorithm (see [Nothnagel et al., 2012](https://www.sciencedirect.com/science/article/pii/S1872497312000713?via%3Dihub) for a thorough description of the likelihood computation).
 Despite a computational update in C++ allowing multi-core parallelization, this approach is expected to be unsuitable when panels of more than 15 X-STRs are considered ([Diegoli et al., 2016](https://www.sciencedirect.com/science/article/pii/S1872497316301247?via%3Dihub)).

 We developed RECOMBULATOR-X to overcome this issue.
-Built upon the same statistical framework of the previous work (Nothnagel et al., 2012), RECOMBULATOR-X uses a new computational strategy to infer recombination rates for X-STRs, while taking also the probability of mutation into account.
+Built upon the same statistical framework of the previous work (Nothnagel et al., 2012), RECOMBULATOR-X uses a new computational strategy, based on dynamic programming, to infer recombination rates for X-STRs, while taking also the probability of mutation into account.

 ## :boom: Features